leopard-ai/betty/docs/quickstart/tutorial.rst

 Lower-level Problem (Classifier)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this example, the lower-level problem corresponds to the MNIST image classification task.
-Thus,
+In our MNIST + HPO example, the lower-level problem corresponds to the MNIST image classification
-(1) module, (2) optimizer, (3) data loader, (4) loss function, (5) training configuration can be
+task.
+Thus, module, optimizer, data loader, loss function, training configuration can be
 respectively defined as below.

-**(1) Module**
+**Module**

 We use the simple MLP with one hidden layer as our classification network (i.e. 784-200-100).
-This
-network can be implemented as:

 .. code:: python